freeWillee/TodoMVC-LV/NOTES.md

 # 6) Deleting Items from a LIST

+  -> need a new button or link to delete
+  -> needs to hit some sort of URL - look it up.
+    -> see routes
+    -> how to trigger a DELETE request?
+      -> browswers only support GET / POST
+  -> a controller action to process the deleting of the item

+# 7) User signup and login

+# 8) Users have lists and can only see their lists.

   CREATE ACTION for an ITEM in a LIST - What is the URL / HTTP method for that?